PRECIOUS-Gold holds firm on failed Brexit vote, Fed rate hike pause hopes

 * Market eyeing potential extension of March Brexit deadline

-* GRAPHIC-Gold vs currencies: tmsnrt.rs/1JxbO6Y (Adds comment, updates prices)
+* GRAPHIC-Gold vs currencies: tmsnrt.rs/1JxbO6Y (Updates prices)

 By Sethuraman N R